rauberJv/content-app/content/terminologies/technology/index.md

 ---
 title: 'Technology | The Book of Terminologies'
-description: 'Technology is the study and knowledge of tech'
+description: 'Cutting-edge, innovative, and essential, technology drives the modern world with advancements in computing, AI, renewable energy, and digital communication, shaping our future.'
 headline: 'Technology'
 excerpt: 'Technology is the study and knowledge of tech'
 tag: ['technology']